clytaemnestra/tech-blog/_posts/2024-03-17-pycon-namibia.md

 <img src="./images/posts/pycon-na/meat.png" alt="Meat" style="max-width: 100%; max-height: 100%; display: block;">

-Organizers did their best to accommodate our needs and prepare some vegan and vegetarian food for a few of us herbivores - kudos to organizers!
+Organizers did their best to accommodate our needs and prepare some vegan and vegetarian food for a few of us herbivores—kudos to organizers!
 One of the traditional veggie things they eat is spinach with sand!
-Yes, you read it well - there's sand in it.
+Yes, you read it well—there's sand in it.

 They also eat beans and different kinds of dough.